 Cultivating a healthy immune system is the maiden step towards leading a healthy lifestyle and keeping illnesses away.
 The good thing is that knowingly or unknowingly, most people constantly boost their immunity by eating nutritious meals and exercising, but many are not aware that exercising supports your immune system.
+Many people ask how to boost immune system.

 The relationship between nutrition and increased immunity is pretty much straight forward.
 The relationship between immunity and exercising is, however, not clear to many.